-Content for Scarleteen needs to be written professionally -- with solid, correct and accessible grammar, spelling, style and structure -- as well as inclusively, considering factors like diversity of economic class, ethnicity, gender identity, sexual orientation, ability and agency.
+Content for Scarleteen needs to be written both professionally and inclusively, considering factors like diversity of economic class, ethnicity, gender identity, sexual orientation, ability and agency.

 We ask that writers demonstrate and convey a true respect for young people, presenting themselves as a helper or guide, not a parent, leader or director.
 Young people trust Scarleteen as a place that has and always conveys a real value of them as whole people with agency.
 If you're familiar with our content, you know already that it is primarily user-driven; based in what users have expressed to us meets their needs.
 It is friendly and accessible in style, plain and direct in tone, while treating sensitive topics with the sensitivity they truly demand.